PrabinKuSabat/NotesByPrabin/Homepage.md

 # [[Prabins KB ~|Website Homepage]]

-How to get ISA for ada lovelace? what is mangling?
+How to get ISA for ada lovelace?
+what is mangling?
+Try correlation with RTX-3070.